simplygreatwork/godsend/README.md

 # Godsend
 Simple and elegant messaging for microservices

-There's currently a defect with receiver "before" and "after" ordering.
-Weight based ordering should be working fine.
-Needs to use topographical sorting.
-I'm almost finished adding streams support and the fix may be coming at that time (around March 28,2017.)
+The current version (0.2.0) now supports message streaming.
+As of March 23/2017, version 0.2.0 has not yet been published to NPM.

 ### Key Features

-- A clean, concise, yet expressive API
-- Property-based message patterns.
+- Streaming: send messages to the bus as a stream and process messages as a stream.
 - Mutable composition: inject message receivers from any location in your project to decouple concerns such as validation and transformation.
 - Multiple message receivers are able to process, filter, and transform a particular message request in a controlled, composed order.
 - The secure messaging exchange learns authorization automatically (with exercise).
 - Message receivers may be versioned according to the connected user.
 Receiver versions are dynamically substituted in the receiver list upon each user's request.
+- Property-based message patterns.
+- A clean, concise, yet expressive API
 - Few assumptions
 	- Universal/isomorphic (in the browser and in Node.js)
 	- The messaging scheme is totally open and configurable per receiver and is not necessary predetermined to use wildcards or regular expressions for pattern matching.
 But you can.
 The default and intended scheme is to match multiple property/value pairs within an object.